lidatong/dataclasses-json/README.md

 It's recursive (see caveats below), so you can easily work with nested dataclasses.

-In addition to the supported types in the [py to JSON table](https://docs.python.org/3/library/json.html#py-to-json-table), any arbitrary collection type is supported (they are encoded into JSON arrays, but decoded into the original collection types).
+In addition to the supported types in the [py to JSON table](https://docs.python.org/3/library/json.html#py-to-json-table), any arbitrary
+[Collection](https://docs.python.org/3/library/collections.abc.html#collections.abc.Collection) type is supported (they are encoded into JSON arrays, but decoded into the original collection types).

 ## Quickstart